CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What’s more, there’s also “a precipitous decline” in both estrogen and progesterone after baby is born, says Tzu.
 Hormones coursing through your body during pregnancy keep most of your hair in the growth stage for longer, accounting for that extra fullness and lustrous shine typical of so many glowing moms-to-be.
 After the birth of baby, hormone levels will return to normal, and the typical hair loss that was delayed during pregnancy happens almost at once, according to the American Pregnancy Association.

 It’s also important to note that there are cases where hair loss is caused by an underlying condition, like issues with your thyroid, low vitamin D levels or anemia.
 If you feel like your hair loss after pregnancy is excessive, ask your doctor about running some blood tests.
-If your postpartum hair loss turns out to be chronic due to one of these conditions, Murase says you may want to consult with a dermatologist to try a more involved treatment such as:
+If your postpartum hair loss turns out to be chronic due to one of these conditions, Murase says you may want to consult with a dermatologist to try a more involved treatment.

 When Does Postpartum Hair Loss Start?